invinciblescriptz/invincible-private-killing/README.md

     end
 end

--- Cuando entra alguien nuevo Players.PlayerAdded:Connect(function(player)
+-- When new players join Players.PlayerAdded:Connect(function(player)
     if player ~= LocalPlayer then
         targetDropdown:Add(player.DisplayName)